 If you’re interested in figuring out what you can afford in the San Francisco real estate market, the first step is getting fully preapproved for a loan.
 And part of that process involves a lender pulling your credit so it can verify the type of loan for which you’ll qualify.

-Lenders in the current market—especially jumbo lenders—are equally as interested in the “depth” of borrowers, says Guarantee Mortgage.
-For example, they want to see that a buyer has used credit in the past 24 months, and believe that if the buyer doesn’t have debt, the credit score may be compromised.
+Lenders are interested in a borrower’s “depth.”
+For example, a lender wants to see that a buyer has used credit in the past 24 months, and believe that if the buyer doesn’t have debt, the credit score may be compromised.
 As a result, the lender may not be getting an accurate read on the borrower’s ability to pay.
 Continue Reading